Where are you located?

 I’ve done this before.
 Do I have to start with the Intro class?

 Probably not.
-Make an appointment with us to do a safety and skills assessment, and we’ll be happy to place you in the right class.
+Make an appointment with us to do a safety and skills assessment, or send us video of yourself doing aerial, and we’ll be happy to place you at the correct level.

 Do you offer Private Lessons?